movestore/dynBrownianBridge/README.md

 `Save as Shapefile [saveAsSHP]`: the specified contours of the UDs can be saved as shapefiles.
 This option can also be unchecked.

 ### Most common errors
 ERROR: `“Error in rasterToContour(data_t_UD_av, levels = ctr) : no contour lines”`.
 CAUSE 1: Probably the raster resolution was set to large and the track only covers a few raster cells not being enough to do the calculation.
 SOLUTION 1: Have a look in the logs of the app at the span of your data, and set the raster resolution to a size so that a single track will cover many raster cells. *Many* being in the order of at least 2 digits (a guestimate).
 CAUSE 2: the map extent value is to large.
-SOLUTION 2: reduce the value of the map extent.
+SOLUTION 2: reduce the value of the map extent, often half of the span of the data is sufficient.

 ERROR: `Error in .local(object, raster, location.error = location.error, ext = ext, : Lower y grid not large enough, consider extending the raster in that direction or enlarging the ext argument`.
 CAUSE: the map extent value is to small.
 SOLUTION: increase the value of the map extent step by step